17-Oct-2005, 07:49 AM

 Most of the Sikhs started life in America as farm laborers, many of them finally became landowners and successful farmers.
 In 1956, Dalip Singh Saund became the first East Indian born person to be elected to the US House of Representatives.
 At present Amarjit Singh Buttar is perhaps the only turbaned Sikh who holds elected public office.
 He got elected in December 2001 to the Vernon, Connecticut Board of Education for a four-year term.
 He has also been recently selected as the Chairman of the Board.
 A number of Sikhs, who came in 1960’s, got higher education at various Universities in USA.
 Many of them are now Department Heads or Deans at various Universities.
 A number of Sikhs are physicians of high repute in almost all specialty fields of medicine.
 Hundreds of Sikhs hold managerial positions in engineering fields in various engineering firms including the technology and automobile industry.
 Dr. Narinder Singh Kapany is known as the father of fiber optics because of his exceptional research in this field.
 He also established a Kapany Chair of Sikh Studies at the University of California, Santa Barbara in 1998.

 - In 1990 a Sikh child in Ohio was not allowed to play basketball in his middle school just because he wears a turban.

-Got anything to share on This Topic?
-Why not share your immediate thoughts/reaction with us!
+Do you agree or disagree with the writer above?
+Why not share your immediate thoughts with us!
 Login Now! or Sign Up Today! to share your views...
 Gurfateh!

 18-Oct-2005, 00:52 AM